Offences Involving Dogs

 “Animal nuisance” exists if the keeping or behaviour of an animal causes “a condition, state or activity that constitutes” damage to property owned by a person other than the keeper, or “excessive disturbance” to a person other than the keeper because of noise, or danger to the health of an animal or a person other than the keeper.
 Allowing animal nuisance carries a maximum penalty of 10 penalty units.

-If found guilty, the keeper may find that the court orders the return of the animal, or it can direct the registrar to destroy or sell the animal or otherwise dispose of it to a person other than its keeper or a person who lives with its keeper.
+If found guilty, the court can direct the registrar to destroy or sell the animal or otherwise dispose of it to a person other than its keeper or a person who lives with its keeper.
 The costs or expenses of the sale, destruction or disposal can be ordered against the keeper.

 What the police (or rangers) must prove: